cmarsone/clementmarsone.github.io/_posts/2023-01-16-collective-communications.md

 ## General concepts

-* Collective communications allow making a series of point-to-point communications in one single call.
-* A collective communication always concerns all the processes of the indicated communicator.
+* Collective communications allow making *a series of point-to-point communications* in one single call.
+It always concerns all the processes of the indicated communicator.
 * For each process, the call ends when its participation in the collective call is completed, in the sense of point-to-point communications (therefore, when the concerned memory area can be changed).
 * The management of tags in these communications is transparent and system-dependent.
 Therefore, they are never explicitly defined during calls to subroutines.
 An advantage of this is that collective communications never interfere with point-to-point communications.